+Potential contamination of the raw water supply.
 Emergency response plans, operational procedures and monitoring of the raw water supply as per the Water Safety Plan (WSP) are all in place.
+Discharges of backwash water from treatment plants and chlorinated water from maintenance activities or pipe failures.
 Compliance with resource consents, Council's engineering standards and guidelines and maintenance programme.
+Effects on river ecology caused by river water extraction during low flows.
 Compliance with resource consents.
+Depletion of aquifer resources.
 Compliance with resource consents.
+Health and safety risks associated with the operation, maintenance, or construction of water supply infrastructure.
 Ensure compliance with legislation and health and safety management plans.
 Maintain an incidents register.
+Insufficient water supplies during times of drought or emergency.
 Ensure water sources security and identify potential new sources and back-up supplies as per WSP.
+Drinking water not meeting Drinking Water Standard 2005 (Revised 2018).
 Continue to monitor water quality and improve process if necessary, as per WSP.
 (May be capital related).
+Inadequate pressure and flow to fight fires remedial works.
 Carry out modelling/pressure testing and implement.
+Water abstraction from streams and rivers can have an adverse effect on the mauri of the water body.
 Continue to better identify the cultural significance of water catchments through resource consent conditions.
+Insufficient water available during times of drought and emergencies.
 Implement conservation measures and prioritise use for public health requirements.